The Paddock Project

 How often would the exhibitions change?

-Several times a year so there would always be something new and exciting to see.
+At least four times a year so there would always be something new and exciting to see.

 Would I be able to sketch/draw in the gallery?